machine-cloud/l2tempo/README.md

 Look, ma!
 I'm sending logplex logs to TempoDB!

-Seriously, though, check out `byo.coffee` ->
+## `logplex.coffee'
-  it's a middleware that implements it's a middleware that pulls key=value pairs from logplex
+  an express middleware that pulls key=value pairs from logplex built from `byo`

+## `byo`
+  an express middleware that lets you Bring Your Owner bodyParser